 · Gynecological problems (abnormal menses, infertility)” (CDC)

-I didn’t really mention a specific “behavior” to modify.
-But there are many factors to obesity, the biggest of which is mindset, and I will train and educate myself to make better decisions about nutrition.
-I will push myself to work out even on days that I don’t think I want to.
-I will continue to work toward my goal of getting off HTN medication.
-And I WILL succeed and become healthy and fit, and be able to perform my job as an EMT/Firefighter efficiently and effectively.
+There really is no one specific “behavior” to modify.
+But there are many factors to obesity, the biggest of which is mindset, and one can train and educate and train themselves make better decisions about nutrition.
+Pushing oneself to work out even on days that you don’t think you want to.
+By continuing to work toward goals set, one can succeed and become healthy and fit.

 CDC.
 “Health Consequences.”
 Overweight and Obesity.
 Centers for Disease Control and Prevention.
 March 3, 2011. http://www.cdc.gov/obesity/causes/health.htm